malcolmlett/malcolmlett.github.io/Parallel-Thought.md

 CF still only picks top-most event.

 Has the interesting effect of allowing parallel thought, with the top-most thought stream being fed back via CF, but everything else being 'background' thought.

+Consequences:
+* 'HANDLED' tag no longer works.
+Because there's no single selection of which event has 'handled' another.
+    * 'Handled' is addressed through the _presence_ of an event that links back to it, and the processor considers that event as handling the trigger.
+    * Drawback is that the 'handled' flag on an event stops infinite loops.
+If the handling event is forgotten, but the trigger somehow remains, then infinite loops could start up.
+Particularly if the forgotten event was a past step in a long chain of thought...it would be particularly annoying if an old thought stream starts up again when it's already been 'done'.